 Communication is key

-Organisations should consider weekly or daily check in calls as appropriate providing local employees with effective, quick and regular updates on protest activity that might impact them.
+Organisations should consider weekly or daily check in calls as appropriate, providing local employees with effective, quick and regular updates on protest activity that might impact them.

 “Security managers … should ensure that their workforce understand how and whom to contact in the event of a security or medical emergency.
-Security managers should also consider work from home arrangements for workforce until the situation returns to normal.
+Security managers should also consider work from home arrangements for the workforce until the situation returns to normal.

 “Map out locations of workforce accommodations and work sites in relation to the main flashpoints that we have seen thus far, but also note that new hotspots can emerge if protests continue for several days.
 It’s also important to ensure that all in-country people are well informed about your organisation’s incident management protocols.